matry/dom/README.md

 2. [Append](docs/append.md) - appends new elements
 3. [Remove](docs/remove.md) - removes elements
 4. [Swap](docs/swap.md) - swaps two elements
-5. [Reverse](docs/reverse.md) - reverses a list of sibling elements
-6. [Set Content](docs/set-content.md) - sets the text content of one or more elements
+5. [Set Content](docs/set-content.md) - sets the text content of one or more elements
-7. [Set Attributes](docs/set-attributes.md) - sets attributes of one or more elements
+6. [Set Attributes](docs/set-attributes.md) - sets attributes of one or more elements
-8. [Remove Attributes](docs/remove-attributes.md) - removes attributes from one or more elements
+7. [Remove Attributes](docs/remove-attributes.md) - removes attributes from one or more elements
-9. [Add Event Listeners](docs/add-event-listeners.md) - adds event listeners to one or more elements
+8. [Add Event Listeners](docs/add-event-listeners.md) - adds event listeners to one or more elements
-10. [Remove Event Listeners](docs/remove-event-listeners.md) - removes event listeners from one or more elements
+9. [Remove Event Listeners](docs/remove-event-listeners.md) - removes event listeners from one or more elements

 ## Quick Tour